josh-collinsworth/joco-sveltekit/src/lib/content/posts/ten-years-of-code.md

 I'm lucky.

 I remember the magic of the moment when, almost exactly ten years ago, I built my first responsive layout.
-I was a graphic design intern when my manager, Brad (_also an instructor I was fortunate to have in school, and who helped me get multiple internship opportunities_), handed me [Jon Duckett's _HTML & CSS_ book](https://htmlandcssbook.com/).<Footnote number="1" /> (Thanks, Jon and Brad.)
+I was a graphic design intern when my manager, Brad (_also an instructor I was fortunate to have in school, and who helped me get multiple internship opportunities_), handed me [Jon Duckett's _HTML & CSS_ book](https://htmlandcssbook.com/).<footnote>The website for the book itself is not responsive, ironically enough.
+Just locked in at 940px wide.</footnote> (Thanks, Jon and Brad.)

-That was back in the relatively early days of responsive web design, when floats were still how responsive layouts were achieved, Internet Explorer was still a big deal, and (largely because of that) jQuery was pretty much synonymous with JavaScript.<Footnote number="2"/>
+That was back in the relatively early days of responsive web design, when floats were still how responsive layouts were achieved, Internet Explorer was still a big deal, and (largely because of that) jQuery was pretty much synonymous with JavaScript.<footnote>If you don't remember those days, check out the CodePen here, and generally just be grateful that the web has come a long, long way since then.</footnote>

 So, I sat down at my computer, followed the directions, [tied an onion to my belt](https://knowyourmeme.com/memes/so-i-tied-an-onion-to-my-belt-which-was-the-style-at-the-time), and before long, I had something I could actually interact with on the screen.